White Sox bring up 2B prospect Nick Madrigal - WHIZ News

 KANSAS CITY, Mo.
 (AP) — The Chicago White Sox promoted second baseman Nick Madrigal on Friday, adding one of their top prospects to the roster.

 The 23-year-old Madrigal had been training at the team’s auxiliary site in Schaumburg, Illinois.
-Veteran reliever Kelvin Herrera was designated for assignment to make room on the roster before the opener of a three-game series at Kansas City.
+Veteran reliever Kelvin Herrera was designated for assignment.

+Madrigal was in the starting lineup for the opener of a three-game series at Kansas City, batting ninth in his big league debut.

 Madrigal was selected by Chicago with the fourth overall pick in the 2018 draft after a standout collegiate career at Oregon State.
-He will wear uniform No. 1.
+He is wearing uniform No. 1.

 The 5-foot-8 Madrigal hit .311 with four homers and 55 RBIs in 120 games over three minor league stops last season, finishing the year at Triple-A Charlotte.
 Known for his bat-to-ball skills, he had 44 walks and 16 strikeouts in the minors in 2019.